Medically reviewed by Drugs.com. Last updated on Aug 30, 2018.

 eGFR 45 mL/min/1.73 m2 or greater: No adjustment recommended

 eGFR less than 45 mL/min/1.73 m2: Use is not recommended

 eGFR is less than 30 mL/min/1.73 m2: Use is contraindicated

 Liver Dose Adjustments

--Severe: Use caution as the safety and efficacy has not been specifically studied.
+No adjustment recommended; however, for patients with severe hepatic impairment, use caution as the safety and efficacy has not been specifically studied

 Safety and efficacy have not been established in patients younger than 18 years.